calpoly-cpe315/lab-0---first-asm-jkroska/README.md

 ## Things to include in your README

 * Your name.
 Indicate if you go by a nickname.
+John William Kroska
+"JW" is an optional nickname but "John" is fine
 * Status of your lab
   * Complete, partially complete, incomplete
   * If not complete, what does work?
 What doesn't?

+Complete

 * Compilation and execution instructions
   * `gcc -o eggnog eggnog.s` or `make` if you create Makefile
   * `./eggnog`